MicrosoftDocs/azure-devops-docs/docs/test/repeat-test-with-different-data.md

    ![Screenshot shows mapping a shared parameter to a local parameter.](media/repeat-test-with-different-data/map-shared-local-parameter.png)

-   When they are correctly mapped, the data associated with the shared parameter is displayed.
+   When they're correctly mapped, the data associated with the shared parameter is displayed.

 1. Add, edit, and rename your shared parameter sets in the **Parameters** page.
    View the test cases that reference them in the **Test cases** pane.